About the Program

 - Semi-annual overall assessment by Program Director based on the above evaluations, conference participation, learning portfolio,

 - Semi-annual evaluation of research by mentor (2nd and 3rd year).

 - Periodic evaluation by NP's, social workers and other healthcare professionals.

 Fellows are evaluated based on the ACGME's Six General Competencies:

 - Medical knowledge;

 Fellows must also meet the ACGME's Hematology and Oncology Curricular Milestones.
 Click here to see the milestones as shown on the American Society of Hematology (ASH) website.

 The Learning Portfolio is intended as a systematic collection of materials representative of work, skills, ideas and values.
 It will provide evidence of each Fellow's significant educational endeavors and achievements and over time will reflect growth in thinking, evolution in skills, and changes in attitudes.

-The Portfolios are electronic, and can be accessed from any computer on the E-Value website.
+The Portfolios are electronic, and can be accessed from any computer via the Medhub website.
 The Fellow owns his or her portfolio and is responsible for its content.
 We provide an initial list of suggested inclusions, and the portfolio is reviewed at each 6-month evaluation with the Program Director.

 Including everything from personal goals to research and evaluations, ultimately the Portfolio will serve as a tool to show advancement and achievement throughout the three years of Fellowship.
 Fellows are encouraged to include items such as ABIM's Charter of Medical Professionalism, which they receive in their orientation binders.